-The HIS considers lands that are on the State Heritage Register (SHR) and Local heritage schedule, lands that are only on the Local Council heritage schedule and land that is not under heritage protection.
-The sub-division proposals only occur on land that is not within the SHR boundary.
+The HIS considers lands that are on both the State Heritage Register (SHR) and Local heritage schedule and lands that are only on the Local Council heritage schedule.
+The subdivision proposals only occur on land that is not within the SHR boundary.
 Consequently this work is not subject to a section 60 approval, however the input of the NSW Heritage Council has been sought in preparing the application, and the Heritage Council has been briefed on the whole development proposal.

-The proposed consolidation of the Fernhill lands does not require consent, however this is also linked to the IDA outcomes as the consolidation is offered as a way of ensuring that the Fernhill lands of heritage significance are on a single title in the future that will provide both Penrith Council and the NSW Heritage Council a high level of certainty and control over any future works that may be proposed.
+The proposed consolidation of the Fernhill lands does not require consent, however this is also linked to the IDA outcomes as the consolidation is offered as a way of ensuring that the Fernhill lands of heritage significance are secured in the future to provide both Penrith Council and the NSW Heritage Council a high level of certainty and control over any future works that may be proposed.